Shelby Cooke said it best when he described what the Civil War meant to American History:

 President Lincoln signs the Emancipation Proclamation.
-At the time the war had been fought to solidify the Union, but with continued political pressure it became evident that when the war ended there needed to be significant change.
+At the time, the war had been fought to solidify the Union, but with continued political pressure, it became evident that when the war ended, there needed to be a significant change.

 Congress passes the Conscription Act, calling for the enlistment in military service of all able-bodied males between 20 and 45 years of age for three-year terms.

 Faced with an estimated 125,000 deserters, Abraham Lincoln issues general amnesty for all who will report back to duty.

 The Battle of Chancellorsville results in a Confederate victory, but the victory comes at a cost when Stonewall Jackson was shot and eventually killed by the wound from friendly fire.

 In three weeks, Ulysses S. Grant’s army marches 180 miles through Mississippi, fights and wins five battles, and surrounds Vicksburg.
 After a failed attack on the city, Grant settles for a siege to "out-camp the enemy."

 Vicksburg falls to the Union.
 Ulysses S Grant has successfully gained control of the Mississippi River for the Union.

 The 54th Massachusetts Colored Infantry attacks Battery Wagner at Charleston Harbor, South Carolina.
 The result was a Confederate victory but a boost in morale.